 I'm pretty bad at making small talk, meeting new people in real life, and remembering names (faces, though, I remember very well).

-Movies: Mean Girls, 2001: A Space Odyssey, Barry Lyndon, Star Wars, Persona, Weekend, Grosse Pointe Blank, Aguirre, the Wrath of God, Koyaanisqatsi, Hedwig and the Angry Inch, Paris Is Burning, Raiders of the Lost Ark, Cave of Forgotten Dreams, The Passion of Joan of Arc, Bring It On
+Movies: Mean Girls, 2001: A Space Odyssey, Barry Lyndon, Star Wars, Persona, Weekend, Grosse Pointe Blank, The Cook the Thief His Wife and Her Lover, Aguirre the Wrath of God, Koyaanisqatsi, Hedwig and the Angry Inch, Paris Is Burning, Raiders of the Lost Ark, Cave of Forgotten Dreams, The Passion of Joan of Arc, Bring It On, Under the Skin

 There are also a few artists who have one or a few tracks I love but wouldn't count as overall favorites: Aphex Twin, Charles Mingus, M.I.A., Beck, Bon Iver, Caroline Shaw, "Jolene"